Scalable, Private and Secure Layer 3 Connectivity to the Clouds

-Cloud computing has revolutionised the way businesses operate.
+Cloud computing has revolutionized the way businesses operate.
 However, the use of multiple cloud services brings new complexities to the network.
-To fully maximise their cloud potential, enterprises have to ensure their cloud and IT environments are connected securely with guaranteed performance and reliability.
+To fully maximize their cloud potential, enterprises have to ensure their cloud and IT environments are connected securely with guaranteed performance and reliability.
+Epsilon can help you to achieve this with Cloud Routing solutions that run on our secure private network — spread over 260+ data centers.

-Epsilon’s Cloud Routing is a managed solution that handles all the connectivity requirements via a L3 private network.
+Epsilon’s Cloud Routing is a managed solution that handles all the connectivity requirements via an L3 private network.
 It removes all of these headaches by giving you the software and network to scale your cloud connectivity.
+With our NaaS platform and extensive global network, direct Public Cloud connections are easy to establish and simple to manage.

 Multi-Cloud vs Hybrid Cloud.
 What is the difference between these two cloud architecture and when should you adopt either or both?